 While the importance of honeybees to our food supply has been well publicized by the media, the role of native pollinators such as the orchard mason bee and the bumble bee to our ecology is less widely recognized.
 We are dedicated to increasing the cultural and environmental awareness of orchard mason bees (Osmia lignaria), bumble bees (Bombus), and our many other native bee pollinators.
 We offer both a Western Orchard Mason Bee (Osmia Lignaria Propinqua) and an Eastern Orchard Mason Bee (Osmia Lignaria Lignaria).

-We have been doing business in Portland, Oregon area for 118 years.
-We have a large store where you can see all our bee products, and bee educational material.
+We have been doing business in Portland, Oregon area since 1898.
 Our online store provides everything you could want to cultivate healthy and productive orchard bees.

 Our store hours are: 9:00 am to 6:00 pm, Monday through Friday, and 10:00am to 2:00pm on Saturday.

 Orchard (1+ acres)

 Mason bee nest.
 Some tubes fully nested and capped over with mud.
 Other tubes apparently empty but actually partially filled with cocoons.
 The females lay their eggs starting at the back of the tube and work toward the front.
 Female eggs are laid at the back, and males toward the front.
 A six-inch tube will typically have between 6 and 8 cocoons.